 Next, I hug them up on my shiplap wall.
 One thing I love about shiplap is that all the horizontal lines are level & evenly spaced… so I don’t need to worry about measuring.
 I literally nailed into the studs in the cracks between my shiplap & just rested the shelf boards on top of the long nails I used.
 The ledges have sawtooth hardware attatched on the backs, so you can hang them with that option as well.

 Lots of you have asked me about the wreath part.
 First off, I wanted to go with real greenery, but I knew that faux was the only way to go if I wanted to keep it up for an extended period of time.
 So I scooted myself to Hobby Lobby & bought two vine garlands.
-I tried to find the ones I used online, but I didn’t see them.
-But they are the ones with the small leaves in my arrangement.
+They are the ones with the small leaves in my arrangement.

 How I Made The Wreath: